-Ok, so there are plenty of foods that can promote tooth decay, especially over the summer time dental hygiene lull.
+Ok, so there are plenty of foods that can promote tooth decay during certain lulls in dental hygiene.

-Here’s a list of some foods, and tips, that can help fight those those pesky sugar bugs.
+Here’s a list of some foods, and tips, that can help fight those pesky sugar bugs.

 - Foods that can neutralize acids, such as apples (an apple a day!), pears and yogurt.